-The Bell County misdemeanor and felony courts (and associated departments) are now conveniently located at one place: 1201 Huey Road, Belton, Texas 76513.
+The Bell County misdemeanor and felony courts (and associated departments) are located at 1201 Huey Road, Belton, Texas 76513.
 This is the same complex where the Bell County Jail is located.

 Once you arrive at the intersection above, you can see the complex over to the East.
 The turn onto Huey Road looks like this:

 As you can see, the street sign indicates it is the 1200 block of Huey Road (even though Google thinks it is Huey Drive).
 It intersects with the 2200 block of Loop 121.